Truckload Market Update: May 2025

 Economic indicators to watch

-The Institute for Supply Management reported a December Purchasing Managers Index (PMI) of 49.3, marking the ninth consecutive month of contraction.
-However, the New Orders subindex, a leading indicator of manufacturing health, remained in expansion territory for the second straight month.
+The Institute of Supply Chain Management reported a Purchasing Managers Index reading of 48.7 for March, remaining in contraction territory.
+The New Orders subindex, a leading indicator of overall manufacturing health, remained in contraction for the third month in a row with a 47.2% posting.

 Key takeaways

-- Spot rates are up year-over-year, with contract rates expected to follow.
+- Spot rates are up year-over-year, and contract rates would usually follow i n the upcoming quarters.

 About ArcBest Truckload